krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 To be fair, this is why things like LASSO are used in logistic regression, or embeddings for neural networks.
 At one point, the one-hot representation of a high-cardinal categorical variable becomes a nuisance for any model (at least when considering how much data you're willing to collect, or how long you're willing to wait for the model to train, etc).
 Just so happens that tree-based methods seem to suffer from it the worst.
-And it kills interpretability in the feature importance rankings, so why use it?
+And it can kill interpretability in the feature importance rankings, so why use it?
 The author in the last article has an excellent example where he has a high cardinality categorical feature which is the ranked as the most important in the model.
 After one-hotting this variable, the dimensionality